ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 compromised devices from getting access to the network and potentially harming others.

-Typically, solutions start with a specific component (called a "Root of Trust") that provides device identity and protected storage for measurements.
+Typically, solutions start with a specific component (called a "root of trust") that provides device identity and protected storage for measurements.
-The system components perform a series of measurements that may be signed by the Root of Trust, considered as Evidence about the hardware, firmware, BIOS, software, etc. that is running.
+The system components perform a series of measurements that may be signed by the root of trust, considered as Evidence about the hardware, firmware, BIOS, software, etc. that is running.

 Attester: